 A Bill of Sale is an important part of any vehicle sale; however, it is not the only thing you’ll need to consider.

 Depending on the state you live in, your state’s motor vehicle department may require you to obtain a Bill of Sale.
 A Bill of Sale can be an important part of any vehicle transaction for both the buyer and the seller.

-Vehicles Report: Don't Sign Without It!
+National Auto Papers: Don't Sign Without It!

 You should NEVER go into a sale transaction without knowing the history of the vehicle for both parties.
 If you neglect to learn about a vehicle’s history prior to selling or buying, you could get stuck with a lemon or legal issues down the road that will drain your money and time for years.

-Vehicles Report reveal information about a vehicle's past, including details about:
+National Auto Papers reveal information about a vehicle’s past, including details about: